Research projects

 - Lead supervisor

-Dr Nina Dethlefs (Senior Lecturer in Computer Science, University of Hull)
+Prof Nina Dethlefs (Professor of Computer Science (Artificial Intelligence), University of Hull)

 - PhD Student